cloudtoid/gateway-core/README.md

 This header is a comma-separated list of proxies along the message chain with the closest proxy to the sender being the left-most value.

 The value added by GatewayCore includes the pseudonym of the proxy.
-This name is `gwcore` but can be customized, as shown below:
+This default name is `gwcore` but can be customized with `proxyName`:

 ```json
 {